On Next

 Directed by Ted Horton

 The play looks at the challenges of keeping a family together, and the conflict between what parents want their children to be versus how they turn out.
-Parts are for two parents (ages 50-75) and four older children (ages 25-45).

 Performances 7-9 May